Ada-C7/NOW-thats-what-i-call-backbone/README.md

 # NOW That's What I Call Backbone
 We have come a long way from our mixtape days.
 You're a little older, wiser and now know some new, slick technologies.

-With this exercise, we are going to make a relatively simple backbone application (from scratch!) that will display the track list of a mix cd.
+With this exercise, we are going to make a backbone application (from scratch!) that will display the track list of a mix CD.
 To make it even more slick, when we click on a song title, the artists name will appear below the title.
 WILD!

+The goal of this exercise is to gain exposure to some of the Backbone vocabulary and concepts that we will exploring in depth in the next few weeks.
+The goal of this exercise is *not* to fully understand every Backbone component... yet!

 Let's jump in!